DevOps-Nirvana/aws-missing-tools/aws-autoscaling-rollout/README.md

 # AWS Autoscaling Rollout

 ## Introduction:
 aws-autoscaling-rollout allows the high-availability / no downtime replacement of all EC2 Instances in an Auto Scaling Group that is behind an Elastic Load Balancer.
 It does this in a "rolling" fashion, one server at a time.
+This script supports BOTH Application Load Balancers (ALB) and the "Classic" Load Balancers (CLB) from Amazon, but does **NOT currently support ECS**.

 ## Potential Use:
 Some potential uses for aws-autoscaling-rollout are listed below: